jeff-suen/ChatDB/README.md

 - Uploaded datasets should be in CSV format and match the database schema for seamless integration.

 ---

-For further questions or issues, feel free to contact the developer.
+Feel free drop any comment, love to discuss!